cds-snc/gcds-utility/README.md

 ### How to install using NPM

 - Create a new project or go to the root folder of your existing project.
-- Run `npm install gcds-utility` to install the GC Design System Utility package.
+- Run `npm install @cdssnc/gcds-utility` to install the GC Design System Utility package.

 ### How to install using CDN